There's a perfect game hiding inside LA's scoreless innings record

 Now these Dodgers have won three straight shutouts of their own, starting with Games 4 and 5 of the NLDS against the Padres and continuing with an NLCS opener against the Mets that saw L.A. rewrite the record books.

-When a Mets baserunning blunder helped Flaherty complete a fifth scoreless inning to start Game 1 of the NLCS, it gave Dodgers pitchers 29 consecutive innings without allowing a run.
+When part Mets baserunning blunder, part deft defensive play by center fielder Kiké Hernández helped Flaherty complete a fifth scoreless inning, it gave Dodgers pitchers 29 consecutive innings without allowing a run.
 According to Elias, that set the NL record for a single postseason, besting a 119-year-old mark established by the New York Giants over Games 2-5 of the 1905 World Series.
+That’s the only other team in MLB history, with the ‘66 Orioles and ‘24 Dodgers, to throw three consecutive shutouts in the postseason.

-And when L.A. left fielder Teoscar Hernández reached over the wall down the left-field line to catch the inning-ending out in the sixth, the Dodgers’ scoreless streak had gone all the way to 30 innings, leaving only the ‘66 Orioles with a longer streak.
+And when L.A. left fielder Teoscar Hernández reached over the wall down the left-field line to catch the inning-ending out in the sixth, the Dodgers’ scoreless streak had gone all the way to 30 innings, leaving only the ‘66 Orioles with a longer stretch of scoreless baseball.

 The ‘24 Dodgers started their own streak in the wake of the Padres’ six-run second inning in Game 3 of the NLDS in San Diego.
 The Dodgers lost that game, but didn’t allow a run over the final six innings.
 Then they kept the streak going with consecutive shutout victories in Games 4 and 5 to send their season onward to the NLCS.

 Flaherty had a little help from the Dodgers’ defense -- and Mets designated hitter Jesse Winker -- to keep the scoreless streak going long enough for a National League record.
 After Winker led off the fifth inning with a single, Jose Iglesias dumped another base hit into left-center field.
-When Winker took a wide turn around second base, center fielder Kiké Hernández’s throw went behind him to second.
-But Winker paused too long on his way to third, anticipating a rundown, and was the first out of what turned into another scoreless inning.
+When Winker took a wide turn around second base, Kiké Hernández made an acrobatic throw behind Winker to second that caused Winker to pause too long on his way to third, anticipating a rundown.
+He became the first out of what turned into another scoreless inning.

 If that wasn’t good enough, there was a streak within the streak.
 Before Francisco Lindor led off the fourth inning with a walk to give the Mets their first baserunner against Flaherty, Dodgers pitchers had retired 28 straight batters faced going back to Game 5 of the NLDS, the third most in a single postseason, according to Elias.